Primetalk/SynapseGrid/docs/README.EN.md

 System constructing via SystemBuilder
 -------------------------------------
 All examples, of arrows/contacts creation must be stored in some class/trait, that extends SystemBuilder.
-It have to contain basic methods, that allow you to incrementally crate contacts or different sort of arrows.
+It has to contain basic methods, that allow you to incrementally crate contacts or different sort of arrows.
 SystemBuilder – is a mutable class.
 It doesn't participate in runtime-processing.

-!!!!!
-To get a clear system description, constructed by SystemBuilder, that's will be enough to call toStaticSystem method.
+To get a clear system description, constructed by SystemBuilder call <code>toStaticSystem</code> method.
 This method returns simple immutable case-class, which contains all contacts and arrows.

 There are bunch of DLS's that stored in separate traits, to use them, you have to connect them to your Builder.